Courses

 PT 528.
 Ethical/Legal/Management Issues in Physical Therapy.
 2 Hours.

-This course examines current issues and trends in the law and ethics of physical therapy, in physical therapy clinical management, and in payment policies.
-Students explore how tools such as the APTA Core Ethics Documents, state Physical Therapy Practice Acts, and other state and federal laws and regulations govern the practice of physical therapy and contribute to resolving frequently-encountered ethicolegal problems, issues, and dilemmas.
-Legal practice standards related to fraud and abuse, malpractice and care-related professional misconduct are presented.
-The role of the physical therapist in advocating for payment and policy changes is discussed.
-Students also explore rules/regulations related to the proper supervision of a physical therapy assistant.
-Prerequisite(s): PT 400.
+This course examines current issues and trends in the law and ethics of physical therapy, clinical management, and payment policies and practices.
+Students explore how tools such as the APTA Core Ethics Documents, state Physical Therapy Practice Acts, and other state and federal laws and regulations govern the practice of physical therapy and contribute to resolving frequently-encountered ethical and legal problems, issues, and dilemmas.
+Legal practice standards related to malpractice and care-related professional misconduct are presented.
+The course closes with an overview of how U.S. healthcare reform is changing payment policies and practices.
+Current Medicare billing and coding regulations and practices are introduced as an example of changes in payment structures.
+Prerequisite(s): PT 410.

 PT 530.
 Rehabilitation of Chronic Conditions.
 3 Hours.